idaholab/moose/framework/doc/content/source/utils/LibtorchArtificialNeuralNet.md

 !equation id=nn-explicit
 \textbf{y} = \sigma(\textbf{W}^{(3)}\sigma(\textbf{W}^{(2)}\sigma(\textbf{W}^{(1)}\textbf{x}+\textbf{b}^{(1)})+\textbf{b}^{(2)})+\textbf{b}^{(3)}),

 where $\sigma$ denotes the activation function.
+At the moment, the Moose implementation supports `relu`, `elu`, `gelu`, `sigmoid` and `linear` activation functions.
  In this class, no activation function is applied on the output layer.
 It is apparent that the real functional dependence between the inputs and outputs is approximated by the function in [nn-explicit].
 As in most cases, the error in this approximation depends on the smoothness of the function and the values of the model parameters.
 The weights and